REPORT: TVA FACES “INSURMOUNTABLE” OBSTACLES TO COMPLETING STALLED BELLEFONTE REACTOR IN ALABAMA

 * Bellefonte has numerous structural and Quality Assurance (QA) flaws that will most likely be insurmountable.
 Other nuclear plants that have experienced less severe QA flaws than those at Bellefonte Unit 1 have been canceled.

-* In the post-Fukushima environment where significant radiation has been released due to a nuclear accident, it is foolhardy to take more risks in public health and safety by utilizing a more challenging nuclear power plant design that has few industry learned lessons upon which to rely.
+* In the post-Fukushima environment where significant radiation has been released due to a nuclear accident, it is foolhardy to take more risks in public health and safety by utilizing a more challenging nuclear plant design that has few industry learned lessons upon which to rely.

 BELLEFONTE BACKGROUND